Penola Northern Bypass Project

 - The Penola Northern Bypass was announced as part of the 2018-2019 State Budget.

-- The contract for construction of the Penola Northern Bypass is expected to be awarded in the last quarter of 2019.
+- The contract for construction of the Penola Northern Bypass was awarded in the October 2019.

 - Early survey works have commenced, with construction works expected to start in late 2019.